cph-cachet/flutter-plugins/packages/screen_state/README.md

 ## Limitations

 #### iOS:
-This package will exclusively detect screen unlocks on iOS devices that are protected with a passcode.
-If the device lacks a passcode, it will solely detect the screen's on/off state.
+- This package will exclusively detect screen unlocks on iOS devices that are protected with a passcode.
+If the device lacks a passcode, it will solely detect the screen's on/off state;
+- The detection doesn't function when the app is running in the iOS simulator.
+The plugin will only return a 'Screen_On' event.